fugu2000/sanguinize/README.md

 Play as Sal, a stranded vampire who needs to send some blood back to the family to redeem himself Fight growing waves of townsmen to feed their unending hunger

+# Phase Two March 26
+* Summery of all project changes
+* Documentation of indivigula/ team responcibilities
+*

 ## Concept art
 ### Start screen